AlexCharlton/hyperscene-chicken/README.md

 Update all active scenes.
 This must be called every frame in order to make sure all nodes are positioned correctly.

 ### Nodes
-Nodes are the elements that are rendered in hyperscene.
+Nodes are the elements that are rendered in Hyperscene.
 They have five primary properties:

 - Their parent: which can either be a scene, or another node
 - Their position and orientation: how they are positioned relative to their parent and the world